Rovde Municipality

 Rovde is a former municipality in Møre og Romsdal county, Norway.
 The 51.4 km2 municipality existed from 1905 until its dissolution in 1964.
-Rovde included the area on both the north and south sides of the Rovdefjorden.
-The northern area on the island of Gurskøya is currently part of Sande Municipality and the southern area is part of Vanylven Municipality.
+The area is now divided between Sande Municipality and Vanylven Municipality in the traditional district of Sunnmøre.
+The administrative centre was the village of Rovdane.
 Rovde Church was the main church for the municipality.
-The administrative centre of the municipality was the village of Rovdane.

-History
+Prior to its dissolution in 1964, the 51.1 km2 municipality was the 586th largest by area out of the 689 municipalities in Norway.
+Rovde Municipality was the 610th most populous municipality in Norway with a population of about 1,008.
+The municipality's population density was 19.6 PD/km2 and its population had increased by 9.9% over the previous 10-year period.

+General information

-The municipality of Rovde was established on 1 January 1905 when the old municipality of Sande was split in two with the eastern part becoming Rovde and the rest remained as Sande.
-Rovde had an initial population of 610, and included the villages of Larsnes and Rovdane.
+The municipality of Rovde was established on 1 January 1905 when the old Sande Municipality was divided: the southeastern part (population: 610) became Rovde Municipality and the western part (population: 2,221) remained as a smaller Sande Municipality.
+The new municipality included the villages of Larsnes and Rovdane.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Rovde was dissolved.
-The southern district of Rovde (Rovdestranda—south of the Rovdefjorden) with 436 inhabitants was merged into the neighboring Vanylven Municipality.
-The rest of Rovde, on Gurskøya island, with 562 inhabitants, was reunited with Sande.
+On 1 January 1964, Rovde Municipality (was dissolved: the southern district of Rovde Municipality (Rovdestranda—south of the Rovdefjorden), with 436 inhabitants, was merged into the neighboring Vanylven Municipality.
+The rest of Rovde Municipality, on Gurskøya island, with 562 inhabitants, was reunited with Sande Municipality.